smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 SDL Core can request the HMI to change an app's template using a `UI.Show` request, or the deprecated RPC `UI.SetDisplayLayout`.

-The following graphic demonstrates switching templates while maintaining the text, buttons, and graphic:
+The following graphic demonstrates switching templates while maintaining the same text, buttons, and graphic:

 ![Cycle template layouts](./assets/cycling_templates.gif)